Prince Albert Road: Road Diet Project

 - Narrowing the road at the Lakeview Point Road intersection from four lanes to two.
 The new road alignment and curb extensions near Lakeview Point Road will improve pedestrian safety, including visibility and reducing the crossing distance.

-- Increasing the size of the public space adjacent to Lake Banook, and adding eastbound and westbound bike lanes.
+- Increasing the size of the public space adjacent to Lake Banook, and adding eastbound and westbound bike lanes that will complement the Lake Banook Multi-use Pathway.

 - Simplifying the intersection of Prince Albert Road and Graham’s Grove.